census-instrumentation/opencensus-web/packages/opencensus-web-instrumentation-zone-peer-dep/README.md

 This package generates OpenCensus Web model spans based on user interactions coming after initial page loads.
 This uses the library [Zone.js](https://github.com/angular/zone.js/) to generate those spans.

-For that, the package imports the Zone.js library as hard dependency.
+This package adds `Zone.js` as a peer dependency as the application might already be dependet on it.
+This is the case, for example, with application on `Angular` as this already imports it.

 The library is in alpha stage and the API is subject to change.